 “Section 3 of the Education (Scotland) Act 1980 states that local authorities shall not charge fees for the provision of education.
 It is my belief that Instrumental Music Services (IMSs) which teach children to play musical instruments within a school setting, are indeed education, a view which was confirmed by the report of the Scottish Parliament's Education and Skills Committee issued in January 2019.
 As such, I am seeking to clarify, through the courts, that it is unlawful for local authorities to charge fees for the provision of this music education.”

-We believe that music is of as equal value as sport or science in a rounded education, and provides important long-term personal and societal benefits.
+Making Music believe that music is of as equal value as sport or science in a rounded education, and provides important long-term personal and societal benefits.
 We believe that every child should have the opportunity to learn a musical instrument, and that the only way for that opportunity to be truly equitable is if it is free to all and provided within regular school hours where there are fewest barriers to access, and as such put our name to the campaign.

 “Making Music members all understand the high value of music in their lives and communities and that the journey to lifelong participation in music begins in school.
 Charging fees only for learning a musical instrument and no other part of a child’s education creates a barrier to learning and is fundamentally unfair.
 Ralph’s work to challenge the legality of fees gives us in Scotland an opportunity to consider what constitutes education and to assert our accepted belief that education should always be free.
 If children are to be assessed on their ability to play a musical instrument for SQA qualifications, then we believe fees for learning should never be applied, even at the beginning of this journey in primary school.”

 After a successful crowdfunder raised over £15,000, the campaign instructed solicitors to begin the legal work of exploring a judicial review.